 With the traditional Slovenian food we can prove to you that the saying “love goes through the stomach” is true.
 Hope you are not too hungry 😉

-Even though Slovenia is a small country, it has a lot of traditional foods, that differ greatly from one another.
+As a small country, Slovenia has a lot of traditional foods, that differ greatly from one another.
 You can buy Slovenian food and home-made products in a market place and in specialised stores.
-Such as, quality cheeses and dairy products, cured meat products, excellent wines, and honey, where Slovenia has one of the most rich beekeeping traditions in the world.
+Such as, top quality cheeses and dairy products, cured meat products, excellent wines, and honey.
+As Slovenia has one of the most rich beekeeping traditions in the world.

-For starters, we introduce you some of the well-known Slovenian food.
+For starters, we introduce you to some of the well-known Slovenian foods.

 1. Kranjska Klobasa (Carniolan sausage)

-Carniolan sausage is the most known Slovenian food, which has been named »kranjska« for the first time in 1896 and became protected in 2015.
-It originated in Gorenjska region, from where it has spread on across Slovenia.
+Carniolan sausage is the most known Slovenian food, which has been named »kranjska« for the first time in 1896 and has become protected in 2015.
+It originated in Gorenjska region, from where it has grown across the whole Slovenia.
 The storytellers of old Ljubljana consider it as an important part of the menu at ceremonial and important events.
 This protected Slovenian food is smoked and must contain at least 68% of pork, 12% of beef, and no more than 20% of bacon.

 (Alpine Slovenia, Gorenjska)

-Potica is a cake made of dough, filled with various fillings, and is the most typical Slovenian dessert.
-We know more than 80 different types of fillings, from which tarragon (»pehtranova«), walnut, cracknels (»ocvirki«) and poppy are the most famous.
+Potica is the most typical Slovenian dessert made of dough and filled with various fillings.
+We know more than 80 different types of fillings, from which tarragon (»pehtranova«), walnut, cracknels (»ocvirki«) and poppy seeds are most famous.